Last Updated on May 1, 2023

 It might sound questionable, but alligator meat actually has a delicious flavor.
 This not-so-common meat is popular in the southern United States.
-If you find yourself craving alligator during pregnancy, you might wonder if it’s safe.
+If you find yourself having cravings for it during pregnancy, you might wonder if it’s safe.

-In this article, we will dive into more information about eating alligator meat during your pregnancy.
+In this article, we will dive into more information about eating meat from alligators during your pregnancy.

 Is it Safe to Eat Alligator When Pregnant?

 Alligator meat is popular in the United States, specifically in the southern states.
 It has a unique flavor and texture that can be easily substituted in recipes that call for chicken, seafood, or veal (Florida Department of Agriculture and Consumer Services).